What Is Stress?

 We all deal with stress at some point in our lives.
 Maybe it’s your job, a family illness, or money troubles.
 These are common triggers.
 According to a recent study, about half of all Americans say they’re dealing with moderate stress.

-But not all stress is bad.
+Not all stress is bad.
 It can make you more aware of things around you and keep you more focused.
 In some cases stress can give you strength and help you get more done.

 Sometimes you can feel stressed for a short period of time.
 Usually it’s nothing to worry about.
 Like when you need to hand in a project, or you have to talk in front of a group of people.
 Maybe you feel “butterflies” in your stomach and the palms of your hands get sweaty.